Tesla Phantom Braking: 5 Proven Fixes (2026)

 - Drive on well-marked roads for 20-100 miles

-- The car will recalibrate automatically (see our camera calibration guide for details)
+- The car will recalibrate automatically (see our camera calibration guide for the full procedure)

 When to recalibrate: